 If you’re passing by Hallstatt on the way from Vienna to Salzburg, check out these other great stopovers to add to your road trip.

-If you love fairytale towns, here’s another one to add to your Central Europe itinerary.
+If you love fairytale towns, here are more destinations to add to your European itinerary.

 * * *